ghrahul/Alpha-Blog/README.md

 * One way hashed digest of a string is stored by password_digest.
 * resource.authenticate('password') for comparing password.
 * Methods that are crreated in application controller are available to all the controllers.Not available in views by default.
+* setup method will start first whenever we start testing.
+* "rake test" cmd to start all test cases.
 *